Visit the iJAG website at http://www.ijag.org/.

 iJAG has achieved impressive consistent results including an eleven year 93% average iJAG student high school graduation rate.
 The ultimate goal of iJAG is to identify and enroll the students most in need of the program and engage them with classroom and project-based learning experiences that result in quality careers after graduation. iJAG works to develop workplace competencies in students that assist in their success in career/life transitions by: providing individual career education, increasing academic achievement, and providing school-to-work transition by following up with students for one year following high school graduation.

 Through iJAG programs, college, high-school and middle-school students discover their individual talents, develop skills, and seize opportunities to achieve their personal potential.
 Each iJAG program is operated as a "for-credit" elective course during the regular school day.
 The iJAG specialist serves as adjunct faculty within multiple partnering school districts.
-The specialist continues to work with students into the summer in areas of leadership, employment and ,in some cases, academic support.
+The specialist continues to work with students into the summer in areas of leadership, employment, and academic support.
 Critical to the success of the iJAG program is the relationship established between the student and the iJAG specialist.
-Each specialist works with a total of 35-45 students in a small learning environment and plays a unique role of teacher, advocate, guidance counselor and mentor.
+Each specialist works with a total of 35-45 students in a small learning environment and plays a unique role of teacher, advocate, guidance counselor, and mentor.

 - Graduation Rates